Metformin Online Prescription

 Metformin - Use and Mechanism of Action

 What is metformin?
 Metformin, also known as metformin hydrochloride, is an oral antihyperglycemic drug used in managing people with type 2 diabetes.
 More specifically, metformin improves glucose tolerance in people with type 2 diabetes and results in lower postprandial and basal glucose levels in the plasma.
 Metformin is thought to achieve this by decreasing the absorption of glucose and production of glucose by the liver and improving insulin sensitivity.
 Insulin secretion during metformin therapy is generally unchanged.
 Metformin has a different mechanism of action than glipizide and the two are sometimes prescribed together.
-Metformin is also prescribed with glimepiride and is thought to work synergistically with glyburide.
+Metformin is also prescribed with glimepiride and is also combined with glyburide in the medication Glucovance.
+Metformin is also under investigation for various other indications.
+In particular, there is significant interest in understanding if and how metformin might influence the aging process.

 Metformin - Dosage and Excretion

 Metformin hydrochloride is a white to off-white crystalline compound that is freely soluble in water.
 Metformin is typically available as in tablets that contain 500 mg, 850 mg and 1000 mg of metformin hydrochloride with additional inactive ingredients such as povidone and magnesium stearate.
 The bioavailability of metformin after oral administration while fasting is approximately 50%.
 Metformin is largely excreted in the urine and demonstrates a plasma elimination half-life of approximately six hours and a blood elimination half-life of roughly 17 hours.
 After oral administration of metformin, approximately 90% of the drug that was absorbed in excreted in the urine.
 Because it is primarily excreted in the urine, the half-life of metformin is usually prolonged in the setting of impaired kidney function.

 Metformin - Cost & Prescription